Nestlé SA (NSRGF) Received its Third Buy in a Row

-After UBS and Barclays gave Nestlé SA (Other OTC: NSRGF) a Buy rating last month, the company received another Buy, this time from Baader Bank.
-Analyst Andreas von Arx maintained a Buy rating on Nestlé SA today and set a price target of CHF116.00.
-The company’s shares closed last Thursday at $119.24, close to its 52-week high of $121.19.
+After UBS and Kepler Capital gave Nestlé SA (Other OTC: NSRGF) a Buy rating last month, the company received another Buy, this time from J.P.
+Morgan.
+Analyst Celine Pannuti maintained a Buy rating on Nestlé SA today and set a price target of CHF116.00.
+The company’s shares closed last Wednesday at $120.92, close to its 52-week high of $121.19.

+According to TipRanks.com, Pannuti is a 2-star analyst with an average return of 0.2% and a 50.9% success rate.
+Pannuti covers the Consumer Goods sector, focusing on stocks such as Anheuser-Busch Inbev Sa, Unilever NV, and Essity AB.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Nestlé SA with a $121.11 average price target, representing a 1.2% upside.
-In a report issued on July 9, Goldman Sachs also maintained a Buy rating on the stock with a CHF113.00 price target.
+Currently, the analyst consensus on Nestlé SA is a Moderate Buy with an average price target of $121.62, a 1.1% upside from current levels.
+In a report issued on July 16, Kepler Capital also maintained a Buy rating on the stock with a CHF115.00 price target.

 See today’s analyst top recommended stocks >>